Light combat aircraft: Characteristics

-They are typically slower than larger multirole or strike aircraft such as the American F-18, F-15E Strike Eagle, or Russian MiG-29.
+They are typically slower than larger multirole or strike aircraft such as the American F-18, F-15E Strike Eagle, or Soviet MiG-29.
 Most light combat aircraft are capable only of subsonic speeds, although some are capable of reaching Mach 1+.
 An LCA will typically be equipped with bombs, gun pods, or short-range air-to-air missiles used for COIN or CAS missions.

-Some aircraft integrate more advanced armaments such as smart bombs, air to ground missiles, ECM pods (Electronic Countermeasure), and electronic targeting systems.
-However, these aircraft are usually used for self-defense or anti-hostile aircraft/helicopter missions, not for air-defense missions typically carried out by lightweight fighters.
-Some LCAs are capable of air-to-air combat or point air defense missions if equipped with multi-mode radar systems.
-Still, the majority cannot perform these missions due to their small design and limited capabilities.
-LCAs are often used to patrol the skies and implement border patrol or air policing.
+Some aircraft integrate more advanced armaments such as smart bombs, air to ground missiles, Electronic warfare pods, and electronic targeting systems.
+However, these aircraft are usually used for self-defense or anti-hostile aircraft/helicopter missions, not for high intensity air-defense missions typically carried out by at least lightweight fighters.
+However, some LCAs are capable of air-to-air combat or point air defense missions if equipped with multi-mode radar systems.
+The majority of those aircraft are not equipped with BVR air-to-air missiles but are armed only with short-range air-to-air missiles for an air defense role.
+Light combat aircraft are often used to patrol the skies, conduct border patrols and air policing, or serve as cost-effective interceptors against slow-flying aircraft.

+In May 2026, a Leonardo M-346 and a Bayraktar Kızılelma unmanned fighter aircraft with loyal wingman capabilities completed the first phase of live flight trials under the Leonardo–Baykar K-SWARM programme.
+During the tests, Kızılelma autonomously rejoined a Leonardo M-346 Master following take-off and conducted formation changes, separations, and rejoins in response to commands from the M-346 crew as part of crewed–uncrewed combat teaming (CUC-T) trials.